 Static Application Security Testing (SAST)

 SAST models on a multiform of Source Code Analysis, Binary Analysis, and White Box Testing Techniques.
 At a glance, SAST tools examine an application’s source code for security vulnerabilities, usually before the code is pushed to production.
-For example, through Static Analysis, SAST involves testing static code for defects as input validation, race conditions, numerical errors, and more.
-On the other hand, Binary Analysis tests code defects that are already built and compiled.
+For example, through Static Analysis, SAST involves testing static code for defects such as input validation, race conditions, numerical errors, and more.
+On the other hand, Binary Analysis tests code defects already built and compiled.

 Host-based scanners detect and analyze weaknesses in machines such as workstations, servers, and other network hosts.
 These scanners use a manager/agent structure to scan and report how the system complies with organization-wide security standards.